quadespresso/qa-infra/README.md

 > * Any `*.auto.tfvars` or `*.auto.tfvars.json` files, processed in lexical order of their filenames.
 > * Any `-var` and `-var-file` options on the command line, in the order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)

 If the filename doesn't match the above format, it will get ignored.
-Other than that, any file ending in `.tf` will be considered as Terraform HCL configuration.
+Other than that, any file ending in `.tf` in the current working directory will be considered as Terraform HCL configuration.
 Unless a config file specifies a subdirectory (eg, module) to consider, all subdirs will be ignored.

 In our case, most of the options you'll want or need to customize will belong in `terraform.tfvars`.